astropy/astroquery/docs/alma/alma.rst

 Troubleshooting
 ===============

-If you encounter issues with the astroquery.alma module, please submit a ticket to the ALMA helpdesk (https://help.almascience.org/).
+If you encounter issues with the ``astroquery.alma`` module, please submit a ticket to the ALMA helpdesk (https://help.almascience.org/).

-If you are certain the issue is within astroquery itself, please file an issue on https://github.com/astropy/astroquery/issues and tag it 'alma'.
-If you are uncertain, you should default to the ALMA helpdesk.
+If you are certain the issue is within astroquery itself, please file an issue on the usual GitHub page https://github.com/astropy/astroquery/issues.
+If you are uncertain, you should follow the archive's policy and default to the ALMA helpdesk.